 - Upland forest acreage used to calculate this bonus shall be recorded as a permanent Conservation Easement pursuant to Florida Statutes and shall not be eligible for any future development rights. - This density bonus would not be applicable in the Agricultural/Mining, Agricultural, or Agricultural/Rural Future Land Use categories. - Before the upland forest density bonus could be considered, the wetland credit must be calculated. - The density/intensity bonus for upland forest preservation would provide a 25% bonus for Sandhill, Pine Flatwoods, Sand Pine Scrub, Xeric Hammock or Mesic Hammock.
-This 25% bonus would be calculated in the following manner. - Acreage preserved multiplied by 1.25 = Acreage eligible for Density/Intensity Bonus - Acreage eligible for bonus multiplied by Intensity/Density of Future Land Use Category = Total Floor Area Ratio (FAR) or Density for that Area - Density and intensity on the remaining acreage of the site not to be preserved would be calculated in the normal manner. - Any increase in dwelling units resulting from the upland forest density bonus, would be clustered and compatible with surrounding uses. - 2.3.10: In an effort to assist projects preserving upland significant and essential wildlife habitat and for the purpose of calculating density and intensity, a 100% density transfer may be allowed.
+This 25% bonus would be calculated in the following manner. - Acreage preserved multiplied by 1.25 = Acreage eligible for Density/Intensity Bonus

+- Acreage eligible for bonus multiplied by Intensity/Density of Future Land Use Category = Total Floor Area Ratio (FAR) or Density for that Area - Density and intensity on the remaining acreage of the site not to be preserved would be calculated in the normal manner. - Any increase in dwelling units resulting from the upland forest density bonus, would be clustered and compatible with surrounding uses. - 2.3.8: In an effort to assist projects preserving upland significant and essential wildlife habitat and for the purpose of calculating density and intensity, a 100% density transfer may be allowed.

-2.3.11: Environmentally Sensitive Land Credit
+2.3.9: Environmentally Sensitive Land Density Calculation

-Density and FAR calculations for properties that include wetlands will comply with the following calculations and requirements for determining density/intensity credits.
+Density and FAR calculations for properties that include wetlands will comply with the following calculations and requirements for determining density/intensity.

-- Wetlands shall:

-- Exclude open water.

-- Include wetlands associated with man-made water bodies as defined (including borrow pits).
+- Wetlands shall: - Exclude land below the mean high water line - o Include conservation and preservation areas as defined - Include wetlands associated with man-made water bodies as defined (including borrow pits).

-Density and floor area ratio calculations for properties with 25% or greater wetlands and/or man-made water bodies (including borrow pits) shall be subject to an environmentally sensitive land credit as addressed in the Land Development Code.
+Density and floor area ratio calculations for properties with 25% or greater wetlands and/or man-made water bodies (including borrow pits) shall be subject to an environmentally sensitive land calculation as addressed in the Land Development Code.
 Upland acreage of the site multiplied by 1.25 yields the base acreage for the density calculation.
 That acreage is then multiplied by the maximum intensity/density of the Future Land Use Category.

-Exhibit 2.3.11: Environmentally Sensitive Land Credit Example Calculation
+Exhibit 2.3.9: Environmentally Sensitive Land Density Calculation

-2.3.12: Density bonuses will be utilized as an incentive to encourage the development of more affordable housing.
+2.3.10: Density bonuses will be utilized as an incentive to encourage the development of more affordable housing.
 These density bonuses are outlined in the Housing Section.